 He has also published four books, including: the history of Michigan hockey (Blue Ice), which is being made into a PBS documentary; the stunning growth of Walgreens Drugstores (America's Corner Store: Walgreens Prescription for Success), and most recently, how Cirque du Soleil manages creativity (Spark: Igniting the Creative Fire that Lives Within Us All, (Doubleday) and Bo's Lasting Lessons: A Legendary Coach Teaches the Timeless Fundamentals of Leadership, a book about Michigan's legendary football coach, Bo Shembechler.

 John Bacon is the recipient of the 2009 Golden Apple Award.
+John was LHSP's guest artist at the April 2013 All Community meeting.

 Artist-in-Residence 05-06: Beili Liu